cdclaxton/learning/Python/Networks/plot-html/readme.md

 # Plot network using JavaScript

-This code explores how to draw a network using Python's NetworkX and JavaScript using the D3 library.
+This code explores how to draw a network using Python and JavaScript using the D3 library.
 This was adapted from: https://networkx.org/documentation/stable/auto_examples/external/javascript_force.html

 Running the script `plot.py` writes `force/graph.json` and then opening